gaultier/blog/perhaps_rust_needs_defer.md

 This should not be so hard!
 Won't somebody think of the <s>children</s> Rust FFI users?

+EDIT: It's been [pointed](https://chaos.social/@filmroellchen/113464336212759405) out to me that there are two on-going internal discussions by the Rust developers about this topic to possibly reserve the `defer` keyword for future use and maybe one day add this facility to the language: [1](https://internals.rust-lang.org/t/pre-rfc-defer-statement/16644), [2](https://internals.rust-lang.org/t/a-defer-discussion/20387/71).

 ## Addendum: One more gotcha

 Rust guarantees that the underlying pointer in `Vec` is not null.
 And `OwningArrayC` mirrors `Vec`, so it should be the same, right?
 Well consider this C code: